solvcon/solvcon/doc/source/install.rst

 will build this documentation and the API documentation.
 You can find both documentations in ``doc/`` directory.

-.. note:: Sphinx_ requires docutils_, and the docstrings inside Solvcon_ also
+.. note:: Sphinx_ requires docutils_, and the docstrings inside SOLVCON_ also
    require docutils_.
 You have to install docutils_ in order to build the documentation.